charmed-kubernetes/kubernetes-docs/pages/k8s/kubevirt.md

 **operator-release**
 - defaults: auto
-- Specifies the version of kubevirt as defined by the release tags of https://github.com/kubevirt/kubevirt/releases/tags
+- Specifies the version of KubeVirt as defined by the release tags of https://github.com/kubevirt/kubevirt/releases/tags

   The charm has a fixed set of supported versions which can be queried with: